This document addresses questions about engineering sample processors.

 Click on the questions to expand the content:

-What are Intel® engineering sample processors?
+What are engineering sample processors?

-- Intel ES Processors are Intel Confidential.
+- ES Processors produced by Intel are Intel Confidential.

-- Intel ES Processors are provided by Intel under nondisclosure and/or special loan agreement terms with restrictions on the recipient's handling and use.
+- ES Processors are provided by Intel under nondisclosure and/or special loan agreement terms with restrictions on the recipient's handling and use.

-- ES Processors are not covered under Intel warranty and are generally not supported by Intel
+- ES Processors are not covered under Intel warranty and are generally not supported by Intel.

-How do I identify Intel® ES processors?
+How do I identify ES processors produced by Intel?

-Can I get Intel ES processors from Intel?
+Can I get ES processors from Intel?

 If you have additional questions or concerns, please contact Intel Customer Support, using one of the methods below: